Batistleman/mgb/README.md

     mgb
-        create                                     - Initialize a basic Meteor project analyse                                    - Analyse the code structure of your application
+        create                                     - Initialize a basic Meteor project analyze                                    - Analyze the code structure of your application

         Some info on what you can add: add collection [name]                      - Add a collection, name has to be lowercase plural, like: tasks, items, ...